kerryzl77/Deep-Learning/README.md

 - **Project 2: English-German Translation (CS288)**
   Implemented two models for machine translation: N-gram and Seq2Seq LSTM with attention.
 The Seq2Seq model outperformed N-gram, especially for handling long-range dependencies.

+- **Project 3: POS Tagging and Constituency Parsing with Transformers (CS288)**
+  Implemented a Transformer-based model for Part-of-Speech (POS) tagging and constituency parsing.
+The POS tagging achieved a best validation accuracy of **96.1%**, with the model checkpoint saved as `tagging_model.pt`.
+For parsing, the model `parsing_model.pt` predicts labeled spans and uses the CKY algorithm to convert predictions into full parse trees, reaching a validation F1-score of **87.01%**.

 - **Info 256 Projects:**
   - **Sentiment Classification:** Fine-tuned a BERT model for sentiment classification using domain-specific data, achieving superior accuracy compared to traditional LSTM and CNN models.
   - **Job Seniority Prediction:** Built a BERT-based classifier to predict job seniority levels from job descriptions with high precision.